matthewkurnia/PyCalTrack/README.md

 python cal_track.py
 ```

-This runs PyCalTrack on sample videos, specifically the `samples/dataset1_RGECO_SingleCell` dataset.
+This command will run PyCalTrack on sample videos, specifically the `samples/dataset1_RGECO_SingleCell` dataset.
+The output of this run should be visible in `samples/dataset1_RGECO_SingleCell/pycaltrack_analysis`.

 ## Configuring PyCalTrack